Meet Connor, 2022 Scholar

 “When a child has cancer, the focus is on making them better.
 But no one focuses on what’s next,” Connor said.
 “When the child is better and back in school, being just a ‘normal kid’ is not as easy as it sounds.
 There are so many challenges that come with the effects of cancer and its treatment.
 I faced those challenges, with short term memory loss, cognitive issues, and comprehension struggles.”

-For his volunteer project, Connor wants to create an awareness video aimed at educators about the learning difficulties that students like him face, introducing them to “non-traditional” teaching methods such as music therapy and vision therapy that worked well for him.
+For his volunteer project, Connor created a slide deck aimed at educators about the learning difficulties that students like him face, introducing them to “non-traditional” teaching methods such as music therapy and vision therapy that worked well for him.
 He hopes to encourage more school districts to offer additional resources for kids with learning challenges.

 “Teachers struggled to teach me because sadly there are no textbooks or guides for children with brain tumors,” Connor said.
 “I believe all teachers want to help; they just don’t know how.
 There are tools to help us learn and there are ways to integrate us into the classroom so that our cancer does not define who we are.”